 Action number Short description 11.
-Safety culture assessm ents IRRS module number 4 Summary report section 4.6 IAEA safety standard requirement(s) GSR Part 2 - Requirement 14: Measurement, assessment and improvement of leadership for safety and of safety culture Paladsa 61 Ap for safety and of organizational le management sha ent shall ensure that self-assessmer safety culture includes assessment vels and for all functions in the orga all ensure that such self-assessment rts in the assessment of leadership a at all nization.
-Senior makes use of 2 7 A 6.10.
-Senior management shall ensure that an independent assessment leadership for safety and of safety culture is conducted for enhancement of the organizational culture for safety (i.e. the organizational culture as it relates to safety and as it fosters a strosafety culture in the organization). leadership for sa at all levels in the be acted upon to f-assessments and independent ass fety and of safety culture [1] shall be e organization.
-The results of such a o foster and sustain a strong safety on hip for safety and to foster a learning e communicated ssessments shall culture, to Context of activities and initiati for supervisors, adoption meetings, WHS inspect HIRAM process, report e across the Agency is promoted thing wes, including WHS induction training on of 'safety moments' at the commition program, participation and conticard process and by employing a hole with the ARPANSA Holistic Safety of ng, WHS training nencement of key ribution in the olistic safety Action to perform culture of the regulato safety culture, drawing g a system for the systematic assess r which can be utilised to foster and on external expertise The first area e the Regulatory Services Branch, fo sustain a strong to undertake this Deadline Project has commence Branch, to be complete d.
-First analysis, focusing on the Reg ed mid-2019. ulatory Services Organisation/person responsible ARPANSA 1075
+Safety culture assessn Safety culture assessments IRRS module number 4 Summary report section 4.6 IAEA safety standard requirement(s) GSR Part 2 - Requirement 14: Measurement, assessment and improvement of leadership for safety and of safety culture 6.9 Senior management shall ensure that self-assessment of leadership for safety and of safety culture includes assessment at all organizational levels and for all functions in the organization.
+Senior management shall ensure that such self-assessment makes use of recognized experts in the assessment of leadership and of safety culture.
+6.10.
+Senior management shall ensure that an independent assessment or leadership for safety and of safety culture is conducted for enhancement of the organizational culture for safety (i.e. the organizational culture as it relates to safety and as it fosters a strong safety culture in the organization).
+6.11.
+The results of self-assessments and independent assessments of leadership for safety and of safety culture [1] shall be communicated at all levels in the organization.
+The results of such assessments shal be acted upon to foster and sustain a strong safety culture, to improve leadership for safety and to foster a learning attitude within the organization.
+Context of activities and initiat for supervisors, adopti meetings, WHS inspec HIRAM process, report re across the Agency is promoted thing ives, including WHS induction training on of 'safety moments' at the commetion program, participation and contitude to card process and by employing a home with the ARPANSA Holistic Safety of the card process and by employing a home with the ARPANSA Holistic Safety of the with the ARPANSA Holistic Safety of the card process and by employing a home with the ARPANSA Holistic Safety of the card process. ng, WHS training nencement of key cribution in the olistic safety Action to perform culture of the regulato safety culture, drawing ng a system for the systematic assess or which can be utilised to foster and g on external expertise The first area oe the Regulatory Services Branch, fo sustain a strong to undertake this Deadline Project has commence Branch, to be complet ed.
+First analysis, focusing on the Reg ed mid-2019. gulatory Services Organisation/person responsible ARPANSA